CNTK Docker Containers

 Standard Docker commands are used to get the image:

-This will get the latest image, which today means latest available GPU runtime configuration.
+to get the latest official release image, which today means latest available GPU runtime configuration.
 You also can get the latest development nightly image:

 To get a specific configuration you need to add a tag.
 E.g.